Hiring a Fundraising Consultant: 5+ Steps and Best Firms

-Fundraising Consultants: Frequently Asked Questions
+Frequently Asked Questions About Nonprofit Fundraising Consultants

-If you’re new to working with a fundraising consultant, you may have some questions.
-In this section, we’ll go over the basics of fundraising consulting.
-Gaining an understanding of what fundraising consulting is will help you determine if your organization is ready to work with a consultant and prepare you to get the most out of your consultant relationship.
+You may have questions if you’ve never worked with a fundraising consultant.
+Let’s review the basics of fundraising consulting so you can determine whether your organization is ready to work with an expert and get the most out of your consultant relationship.

-What does a fundraising consultant do?
+What is a fundraising consultant?

 • Campaign strategy development